Rullamas/Remote_Shell/README.txt

       inputting an allowed command (date, ls, pwd, shutdown), the client will send the server the commands.
 Once the server processes the commands, the client will return the output of the server.

-   EXPLANATION:
-      This project is a remote shell application using C which connects to a server running on a remote host and then accesses its shell and commands.
-	  To accomplish this, the project utilizes the Socket API.
-This is used to set up a TCP connection as the Socket API has several functions that allow for the connection to be set up such as socket(), bind(), listen(), connect(), and accept(), all of which are nearly self explanatory and needed for the three way handshake procedure that is needed to establish a TCP connection between the two remote hosts.
-This is utilized through a client server architecture meaning that the client (client.c) begins the communication and the server (server.c) follows up to establish the connection.

-	  The basis of this connection establishment revolves around the three way handshake of TCP.
-To explain, the "three way handshake" is the process of transmitting three messages to negotiate and start a TCP session between two hosts.
-This allows the two hosts to negotiate parameters before transmitting any data.
-Using a three way handshake procedure also allows for the two hosts to initiate and negotiate separate socket connections at the same time, which is a requirement of this project.
-To complete the handshake process, TCP does this using the Socket API functions.
-First, Host A (or the client) sends a SYN packet to Host B (the server).
-Host B receives the SYN and replies with a SYN-ACK.
-Host A receives the SYN-ACK sends an ACK in return.
-	  Once Host B receives the ACK, the TCP socket connection is established.